TilburgNetworkGroup/remstats/README.md

 ### The riskset
 The riskset is an important part of relational event modeling.
 It contains all events that can potentially be observed in the relational event history.
 Statistics are computed for every event in the riskset for every timepoint.

-If nothing is specified by the user, `remstats()` assumes that all actors that can potentially interact are observed in the edgelist and creates a riskset with every directed pair of observed actors, for which statistics are subsequently computed.
+If nothing is specified by the user, `remstats()` assumes that all actors that can potentially interact are observed in the relational event history and creates a riskset with every directed pair of observed actors, for which statistics are subsequently computed.
 Alternatively, the user can tailor the riskset to its application:

-* If not every actor that can potentially interact is observed in the edgelist, the user should supply every actor that can potentially interact to the `actors` argument of `remstats()`.
+* If not every actor that can potentially interact is observed in the relational event history, the user should supply every actor that can potentially interact to the `actors` argument of `remstats()`.
-* If the relational events in the edgelist and in the riskset are undirected (i.e., no distinction is made between i --> j and j --> i), the user should set `directed = FALSE` in `remstats()`.
+* If the relational events in the relational event history and in the riskset are undirected (i.e., no distinction is made between i --> j and j --> i), the user should set `directed = FALSE` in `remstats()`.
-* If the user wants to distinguish between events of different types in the riskset, the user should include a column named `type` with the event types to the edgelist.
+* If the user wants to distinguish between events of different types in the riskset, the user should include a column named `type` with the event types to the relational event history.
 For example, we could view the settings of the events in `history` as different event types.
 If we want to distinguish between interaction in a work-related or leisure setting, we rename the fourth column: `names(history)[4] <- "type"`.
-* If the user wants to distinguish between events of different types in the riskset but not every type that can potentially occur is observed in the edgelist, the user should supply every type that can potentially occur to the `types` argument of `remstats()`.
+* If the user wants to distinguish between events of different types in the riskset but not every type that can potentially occur is observed in the relational event history, the user should supply every type that can potentially occur to the `types` argument of `remstats()`.
 * For other non-standard riskset situations, the user can use the `omit_dyad` argument (see `vignette("remify::reh")`).

 ### Compute statistics for the tie-oriented model